-He was about to respond but had the distinct impression that this was one of Nikki’s little wind-ups and that meant he’d get nothing out of her.
-Damn.
+He was about to respond but had the distinct impression that this was one of Nikki’s little wind-ups and that meant he’d get nothing further out of her, dammit.

 About 23:30, he went to bed but left the hall light on.

 At 10:15 next morning, Geneviève had three people in conclave in a spare room attached to a small café a few doors from 15 rue de Villiers.
 The first was Louise Bonnet, her ‘best friend’.
 Close to tears, Louise vehemently insisted it had been the nurse who’d suggested she take the tray.

 ‘Quite up-market for a nurse I thought – rouge pulp, Kelly bag, auburn hair swept back and pinned up – very pretty.
 And yet she was dressed as a nurse.’